Careers in Healthcare S2 E3 Pride Month: Brynley, Project Officer

 Brynley's experience with NHSScotland

 Now Brynley does all sorts of work as a project officer.
 He might be working on diversity and inclusion, accessibility, or performance monitoring.
-He says his aim is always to continue adding more and more arrows to his quiver.
-He says the NHS is the perfect place to do that.
+Brynley explains his aim is always to continue adding more and more arrows to their quiver.
+He also says the NHS is the perfect place to do that.

 Brynley's lived experience definitely impacts how he does his work.
 He says that it’s actually quite useful to have personally experienced how barriers can creep into the workplace and impact health, safety and performance.
 Brynley says these issues affect so many people and it helps that he truly understands them, so he can bring his sense of empathy to the role.